Storing and maintaining the integrity of data is at the heart of any business from small sole trader to large multinational company.

 As well as the reliability and uptime of the service, it is equally important to make sure that there is a real person to communicate with if you have any technical problems or questions.

 Take some time to research the customer support options available – can they be contacted by email, telephone or online chat?
 How quickly do they aim to respond to your query or issue?
-Is support available 24/7 or only during office hours?
+Is support available 24/7 in all geographic locations or only during office hours?

 Look for a provider that can grow with your business and allow you to upgrade to an enterprise-level solution at a later date if you sign up as a small business now.

 If the cloud backup provider you are considering limits the number of user accounts or data, even for its top-level services, or charges significantly more for storing larger amounts of data, it may be not cost-effective for your business when it grows.